ERGA-consortium/pipelines/annotation/AnnoAudit/README.md

 ## Future work

-- Adding more criteria for the RNASeq analysis
+- Adding other plots for easier evaluation
 - Perform comparative performance with different genomes